BFM Times

 Not All AI Books Teach You the Same Thing

-People make the error of thinking that all AI books have something in common.
+Many people assume that all AI books are basically the same, but that’s not true.
 However, they do not.
 There are AI books that use plain talk and are easy enough that it’s as if someone is explaining them while having coffee.
 On the other hand, there are difficult texts loaded with complex mathematics.

 The other type of AI literature is not about teaching AI per se but showing its effects on reality and how they are shaping different aspects of human life, such as economics and even personal relationships.